hjiang895/Problem-Set-3/README.md

   * Create an empty ArrayList of String objects.
 This will store the winner of each game in a series.
   * Create a Team object with whatever city and mascot you wish.
   * Create a second Team object with whatever city and mascot you wish.
   * Play that many games between the two teams.
-(Hint: use a for loop!)
+(Hint: use `play()` and a for loop!)
 After each game, add the name of the winner (i.e., the city + mascot) to the Array List.
-  * After the desired number of games, announce how many games each team won.
+  * After the desired number of games, use the ArrayList to print out the name of the winning team for each game.
+  * Using the `wins` and `losses` instance variables, print out the record of wins and losses for each team.
+  * Print out which team won the whole series.

+---

+Once your code works to your satisfaction, push `Team.java` to your personal master repo on the GitHub Classroom site, as you did for ps1 and ps2.
+Use the commit message "READY FOR GRADING" so we know you are done.
+For a reminder about how to do this, see ps1.

+As always, you can check to see if it worked by going to your account on GitHub and checking to see if it was updated and whether the files have changed in the way you expected.
+This is your responsibility.

+---

+## Important notes on grading

+1. The only acceptable way to submit is through GitHub.
+If you do not submit via GitHub, you will get a 0.

+2. The `Team.java` file **must be in the `src` directory**.
+You will lose 2 points if it is in the wrong directory.

+3. Your code must compile.
+If your program does not compile, you will get a 0 for this problem set.
+If you are struggling and you aren't able to get in touch with me or the TAs, any TAs in the lab can help you compile your code.